Peter Morse

 Ghosts of Antarctica is experimental documentary cinema, where collaboration and dialogue between the director and the serendipity of semi-autonomous machine learning approaches creates surprising new insights into the humanity of these early pioneers.
 They are no longer fixed as timeworn black and white images of long-dead half-forgotten heroes, but living, breathing portraits of individuals, replete with the humor, fascination, tragedy and flaws of us all.

-- AI Systems include: Custom ML/DL training & workflows
+AI Systems include: Custom ML/DL training & workflows DeOldify (Github)

 Interactive Deep Colorization (Github)